graphql/graphql-spec/spec/Section 6 -- Execution.md

         parents.
     - Let {hasNext} be {false}, if {graph} is empty.
     - Yield an unordered map containing {completed} and {hasNext}.
-    - Continue to the next completed child Incremental Data node in {graph}.
+    - Continue to the next completed Pending Incremental Data node.
   - Replace {node} in {graph} with a new node corresponding to the Completed Incremental Data for {result}.
   - Add each {incrementalDataRecord} of {incrementalDataRecords} on {result} to